Trump to reveal Iran nuclear decision

 What was agreed under the deal?

-The so-called Joint Comprehensive Plan of Action (JCPOA) was agreed by Iran and the five permanent members of the UN Security Council - the US, UK, France, China and Russia - plus Germany.
+The so-called Joint Comprehensive Plan of Action (JCPOA) saw Iran agree to limit the size of its stockpile of enriched uranium - which is used to make reactor fuel, but also nuclear weapons - for 15 years and the number of centrifuges installed to enrich uranium for 10 years.

-It saw Iran agree to limit the size of its stockpile of enriched uranium - which is used to make reactor fuel, but also nuclear weapons - for 15 years and the number of centrifuges installed to enrich uranium for 10 years.
 Iran also agreed to modify a heavy water facility so it could not produce plutonium suitable for a bomb.

 In return, sanctions imposed by the UN, US and EU that had crippled Iran's economy were lifted.